 10. Set Up a Designated Work Area

 Those who work from home full-time understand the importance of having a comfortable and inviting home office.
 If you are hoping to be a productive part-time freelancer, you too will need to address the situation of where you will do your work.
 Set up a place that will be away from distractions and will allow for maximum concentration.

 You probably won’t be able to replace your full-time income by freelancing part-time in just a few months.
 One of the best things you should do is have realistic expectations.
 This doesn’t mean that you should have a negative outlook and not shoot for big success.
 It simply means that your long-term commitment will be more likely to stick if you have realistic expectations, which can help you from becoming disappointed when you find that freelancing can be a struggle.

-Make sure you take time to enjoy you success along the way.
-One of the best ways to avoid discouragement and burnout is to simply appreciate the accomplishments that you make.
+Make sure you take time to enjoy your success along the way.
+One of the best ways to avoid discouragement and burnout is to simply appreciate the accomplishments you make.
 Sometimes just taking the time to recognize the progress and feel good about your work can be enough.

 As you gain more experience as a freelance designer you’ll probably find new and better ways of doing things.
 Additionally, your goals may even completely change.
 Be flexible enough with yourself that you allow for changes in the way you work and why you work.
 Ultimately, you’ll be more productive and more successful.

-As a part-timer it will probably be easier for you to reinvest some or all of your income back into your business.
-If you are able to live on your full-time income, do everything you can to invest your freelancing income in ways that will grow your business and help you to earn more in the long-run.
-Tom Ross has written an excellent article, 5 Reasons Why You Must Reinvest.
+As a part-timer, it will probably be easier for you to reinvest some or all of your income back into your business.
+If you are able to live on your full-time income, do everything you can to invest your freelancing income in ways that will grow your business and help you to earn more in the long run.